Coded-Commerce-LLC/Benchmark-Email-WordPress/readme.txt

 = Development Version =

-* Added: new email template anchors for categories, excerpt, featured image, permalink, tags thanks to a suggestion from Pedro on Forum
+* Added: new email template anchors for categories, excerpt, featured image, permalink, tags thanks to a suggestion from Pedro on Forum.
 * Added: communication logging and admin area UI tab displaying last 25 communications for diagnostic use.
+* Added: cron queue viewer to Comm Log tab.
 * Updated: Benchmark Email API server version from 1.0 to 1.3
-* Updated: post metabox JS form validation to place multiple errors into a single pop-up message to match the front end
+* Updated: post metabox JS form validation to place multiple errors into a single pop-up message to match the front end.
-* Updated: general code cleanups
+* Updated: general code cleanups.
-* Updated: removed transient caching of email report level 2 as it was unnecessary and was somewhat conflicting with level 1 cache
+* Updated: removed transient caching of email report level 2 as it was unnecessary and was somewhat conflicting with level 1 cache.
+* Updated: Increased jQuery UI version to the latest stable 1.11.4 minified version.
+* Updated: Increased commection timeout default to 20 seconds to reflect latest testing.
+* Updated: subscription logic to fix a few issues, addresses user sometimes receiving "Failed to add subscription" error message and a problem where sign up forms with multiple lists were only updating the first list.
 * Fixed: widget constructor deprecated notice since WP 4.3.0 when DEBUG mode is ON.
+* Fixed: vendor handshake to set all API keys instead of just the first one.

 = 2.5 on 2015-04-13 =